viridia/skyhook/docs/Components.md

 | variant | Style variant | One of ```default```, ```primary```, or ```action``` |
 | size | Button size | One of ```normal```, ```small```, ```smaller``` or ```mini``` |

-* The 'default' variant renders a plain button that does not call attention to itself.
+* The ```default``` variant renders a plain button that does not call attention to itself.
 This would typically be used for the 'cancel' button of a dialog, as an example.
-* The 'primary' variant represents a button that stands out, such as the 'submit' or 'OK' button of a dialog.
+* The ```primary``` variant represents a button that stands out, such as the 'submit' or 'OK' button of a dialog.
-* The 'action' variant represents a 'call to action' button, that is, the one button on the page that should attract the user's attention first.
+* The ```action``` variant represents a 'call to action' button, that is, the one button on the page that should attract the user's attention first.
 This would be often used to create a new object, such as "new contact' or 'new document'.

 ```js
 <Button kind="primary" onClick={() => console.log('clicked')}>